microsoft/FluidFramework/BREAKING.md

 - [Add assertion that prevents sending op while processing another op](#add-assertion-that-prevents-sending-op-while-processing-another-op)

 ### Update `existing` field in runtime
 The existing flag was updated to be required in runtime.
-The existing field in IContainerContext has also been removed and isn't used to check for an existing snapshot.
+As a result, the ordering of the parameters for the load function in `containerRuntime` has been updated.
+The existing field in IContainerContext has also been removed and isn't used to check for an existing snapshot, when instantiating runtime.

 ### Remove `type` field from `ShareLinkInfoType`
 This field has been deprecated and will be removed in a future breaking change.
 You should be able to get the kind of sharing link from `shareLinkInfo.createLink.link` property bag.